hieuhieu2202/SendNotif/README.md

 Responses include a `fileUrl` you can open to download or preview the uploaded file.

-SQL schema for the backing tables is available in `sql/create_tables.sql`.
+SQL Server DDL for the backing tables is available in `sql/create_tables.sql`.